by Jen Chau, originally published at The Time Is Always Right

 “There is a problem with both groups accepting a child from such a marriage,” Bardwell said.
 “I think those children suffer and I won’t help put them through it.”

 So I definitely have a gut reaction to all of this.
 But instead of wanting to write to this guy and drag him kicking and screaming out of his racism, I want to ask questions.
 I think it’s great that so many people were posting this story and bringing it to light, but it’s what we do NEXT that is the most important.
-Do we perform some kind of witchhunt on this guy to prove to him that mixed race people are in fact deranged?
+Do we perform some kind of witchhunt on this guy to prove to him that mixed race people are in fact deranged? 🙂 I mean, it might sound fun, but what is it going to get us?
+What can we do to really make this a worthwhile conversation?

 These are the things I wish we would think and talk about: